-We aim to design a system that can scale the sizes of circuits that can practically be executed on QPUs with high fidelity.
+We aim to design a system that can scale the sizes of circuits and practically execute them on QPUs with high fidelity.
 To realize this goal, gate virtualization (GV) is a promising technique that decomposes circuits into smaller circuit fragments or reduces the intra-dependencies in the circuit.
 However, dealing with the programming and exponential computational complexity of GV is challenging.
-We next discuss these challenges and present our key ideas to address them.
+We first describe the problem statement (§ 3.1), and next discuss these challenges and present our key ideas for addressing them (§ 3.2).